 Shaving brushes are mostly made from the hair of badgers, boars, horses or synthetic fibers.

 The bristle taken from boars are harder than badger hair and are at first very coarse, which is not so comfortable on the skin.
 The courser texture of the bristles makes it very useful for lathering soaps well because of its ability to agitate the surface of the soap very easily.
-Over time the tips of the bristles will soften and feel a bit more broken in, but will never be as soft on the face as badger hair.
+Over time, the tips of the bristles will soften and feel a bit more broken in, but will never be as soft on the face as badger hair.
 Colors range from yellow to white, often with a black imitation band as decoration.
 The price of a boar brush is hard to beat.
 You can get a decent boar shaving brush for less than $ 10.
 Interestingly, boar bristle brushes are particularly favored by Italian barbers.
-The Italian Omega brand makes a good variety of shaving brushes and in particular excellent boar shaving brushes.
-If you can’t find the Omega brand you can also purchase the Proraso shaving brush which is produced by Omega.
+The Italian Omega brand makes a good variety of shaving brushes and, in particular, excellent boar shaving brushes.
+If you can’t find the Omega brand, you can also purchase the Proraso shaving brush which is produced by Omega.

 Horsehair is finer and softer than boar, but slightly stiffer than badger hair.
 Horsehair brushes come in as many colors as do horses.
 They seem to be favored particularly in Spain and are compared to badger modestly priced (price range: $ 20 to $ 40).
 The Spanish company Vie-Long is a good source for horsehair brushes.

 Synthetic bristles have been significantly improved in recent years.
 The cheapest brushes still use relatively thick nylon bristles and are not particularly comfortable.
 But you can also find amazing products made from high-quality synthetic fibers analogously to the best natural badger hair.
-In particular the synthetic Silvertip Fibre v2.0 brushes made by the German brand Mühle are top notch.
-The first version of these brushes wasn’t as goodbut these new fibers are astonishingly soft and extremely long-lasting.
+In particular, the synthetic Silvertip Fibre v2.0 brushes made by the German brand Mühle are top notch.
+The first version of these brushes wasn’t as good but these new fibers are astonishingly soft and extremely long-lasting.
 In fact, the tips are softer than any animal hair brush, while also being less sensitive in everyday as they dry faster than natural hair.
 This kind of synthetic bristle was designed and engineered specifically for shaving and some like them better than animal hair brushes.
 On top of that, these brushes are PETA-approved, vegan, and perfectly suited for men who are allergic to animal hair or badger hair.
 As if that wouldn’t be enough, you will also need about half of the amount of shaving cream or soap compared to an animal hair brush.
 The best synthetic bristle brushes retail between $ 40 and $ 140.

 Badger hair has been used for more than two centuries to make the shaving brushes.
-There are essentially four different grades of badger hair: pure, best, super and silver tip, though the meaning and the names of the categories may vary by manufacturer.
+There are essentially four different grades of badger hair: pure, best, super and silver tip though the meaning and the names of the categories may vary by manufacturer.

 Pure badger hair is the least expensive of the four grades and ranges in color from brownish-grey to black.
 The hairs are more flexible than boar bristles and usually coarser in texture than higher grade badger hair.
-Their solid quality will perform well for wet shavers who like a massaging effect while preparing to shave.
+Their stable quality will perform well for wet shavers who like a massaging effect while preparing to shave.
 Pure graded brushes normally offer a good value in quality for the price (price range: $ 35 to $ 70).
 A pure badger lasts on average three years.

 Best Badger offers a significant improvement in feel and quality over pure badger.
 The hair ranges in color from lighter brown to gray and has better water absorbing capabilities than pure badger.
 On the face, best grade hair has a softer feel and is not as scratchy as pure.
-Best graded brushes are priced between $ 50 to $100 and lasts on average six years.
+Best graded brushes are priced between $ 50 to $100 and last on average six years.

 The super badger grade is even softer on the face and has little to no scratchiness on the skin.
 The hair has a color pattern with a black banded midsection and whiter tips than the other quality hair types.
-The density and water holding capacity of super badger brushes offers a noticeable difference in performance.
+The density and water holding capacity of super badger brushes offer a noticeable difference in performance.
 Super badger is significantly more expensive than best badger (price range: $ 75 to $ 150) and can last up to ten years.

 Silver tip is the best and the most expensive grade of hair.
 Like super badger hair, the silver tip has a very distinct color banding, but usually a more defined contrast in color between the black and white-silver color bands.
 Silver tip hair is gentle and luxurious, like a soft sponge that massages the lather on to the face.
 The price range for the silver tip category usually starts at $150.
 An average silver tip badger brush will last ten years or more.